corrosion-rs/corrosion/doc/src/usage.md

 - `Rust_CARGO_TARGET:STRING` - The default target triple to build for.
 Alter for cross-compiling.
   Default: On Visual Studio Generator, the matching triple for `CMAKE_VS_PLATFORM_NAME`.
 Otherwise, the default target triple reported by `${Rust_COMPILER} --version --verbose`.
+- `CORROSION_TOOLS_RUST_TOOLCHAIN:STRING`: Specify a different toolchain (e.g. `stable`) to use for compiling helper tools such as `cbindgen` or `cxxbridge`.
+This can be useful when you want to compile your project with an older rust version (e.g. for checking the MSRV), but you can build build-tools with a newer installed rust version.

 #### Enable Convenience Options